Chana Masala

 How to make chana masala

-Add the onion, garlic, and ginger to a blender with a little water.
-Blend into a smooth paste.
+Step 1- Make the paste.
+Add onion, garlic, and ginger to a blender with two tablespoons of water and blend into a smooth paste.

-Heat the oil in a large pot over medium heat.
-Once hot, add the cinnamon, bay leaf, cardamom, and cloves.
-Toast until they start to sizzle, then add the onion/garlic/ginger paste.
+Step 2- Toast the spices.
+Place a large pot over medium heat.
+Once hot, add oil, cinnamon, bay leaf, cardamom, and cloves.
+Cook until the oil starts sizzling.
+Add ginger garlic paste and sauté for five minutes.

 Storage instructions

-To freeze.
-Divide the leftovers into individual airtight containers and freeze for up to 3 months.
-Let them thaw in the fridge before reheating.
+To freeze: Divide leftovers into individual airtight containers and freeze them for up to three months.
+Let them thaw overnight in the fridge before reheating (so the chickpeas don’t become mushy).

 Frequently asked questions